Nevaera/ticker_lookup/README.md

 # Ticker Lookup
-A simple Rust terminal program to lookup tickers from the finnhub.io API and output prices.
+A Rust terminal program to lookup ticker quotes and candles from the finnhub.io API and output prices.